Tai Yang Channel Patterns

 Tai Yang - LV/LU Circuit

 Actions: Treats tai yang symptoms that occur with secondary complaints in the liver or lungs.
 This circuit is often used for upper back, neck, and shoulder pain that is connected to liver and/or lung imbalances.

 Notice how the above system reveals that the tai yang has a connection to each of the 5 zang organs, and this is important because symptoms in the tai yang channels may be indicative of an imbalance in any of the 5 zang.

-When we analyze patterns of disharmony from a meridian based perspective, we are often able to see deeper into the syndromes and unravel complex cases.
-Another important aspect of using a meridian based method is to ask the patient about their top 3 health concerns.
-Doing this allows the clients to prioritize their needs, and creates a framework for determining what symptoms are most problematic for them.
-When this is done it also allows us to better determine the major meridian, and zang-fu, pattern that is present.
+When we analyze patterns of disharmony from a meridian-based perspective, we are often able to see deeper into the syndromes and unravel complex cases.
+Another important aspect of using a meridian systems method is to ask the patient about their top three health concerns.
+Doing this allows the clients to prioritize their needs, and creates a framework for determining what symptoms are most problematic.
+When this is done it also allows us to better determine the major meridian, and zang-fu pattern that is present.